Back to Blog

 • Personally identifiable information in defense contexts

-• Third-party assessment — by a C3PAO for critical programs
+• Third-party assessment — Required for critical programs (by C3PAO - Certified CMMC Third-Party Assessment Organization)

-• Plan of Action and Milestones (POA&M) — allowed for up to 1 year
+• Plan of Action and Milestones (POA&M) — Permitted for up to 1 year for gap closure

 • Additional Practices Beyond Level 1